Skip to main content Skip to navigation

 Wanxin Du

 I am a current PhD candidate at the Centre for the Study of the Renaissance at the University of Warwick (supervisor: Dr Jonathan DaviesLink opens in a new window).
-I am interested in economic, social, political, and legal history in early modern Italy, especially in the history of the grand duchy of Tuscany in the 16th and 17th centuries.
+I am interested in economic, social, political, legal and administrative history of early modern Italy, especially that of the grand duchy of Tuscany between the 16th and 17th centuries.

-My PhD project 'Violent Crimes and Criminal Justice in the State of Siena, 1590-1650', examines violent criminality and criminal justice in the state of Siena, known as the Stato Nuovo of the Grand Duchy of Tuscany, between 1590 and 1650.
-Despite the autonomy granted by the Medici and its legal independence from Florence, the social and legal history of grand-ducal Siena has received significantly less scholarly attention compared to that of Florence.
-Set in the context of the seventeenth-century crisis in Italy, this project investigates changing rates and patterns of violent crimes, including homicide, assault, brawls, and sexual violence.
-Drawing on judicial records, statutes, and administrative correspondence, it explores the complex jurisdictional network that connected the grand duke, the governor, the captain of justice, and local magistrates in the daily administration of criminal justice.
-Through a case study of Siena, this research aims to provide new insights into current historical debates on levels of violence, the socio-economic roots of criminality, and the nature of state formation, challenging the traditional views of absolutism in early modern Tuscany.
+My PhD project "Violence, Justice, and State Formation in Early Modern Siena, 1590-1650', examines violent criminality and the administration of criminal justice in the state of Siena, known as the Stato nuovo of the grand duchy of Tuscany, between the late sixteenth and the first half of the seventeenth centuries.
+Situated within the broader context of the seventeenth-century crisis in Italy, this project investigates shifting rates and patterns of violent crime—including homicide, brawls, insults, and sexual violence.
+Drawing on trial records, petitions, statutory law, peace agreements, and administrative correspondence, it also examines both judicial and extrajudicial modes of conflict resolution, with the aim of reconstructing the complex jurisdictional networks that linked the grand duke, the governor, the captain of justice, and local magistrates in the day-to-day administration of criminal justice.
+This research seeks to contribute to ongoing historiographical debates on levels of violence, the socio-economic and cultural roots of criminality, and the character of early modern justice and state formation.

 Research Interests